apiaryio/apiaryio.github.com/_posts/2015-06-04-Hyperdrive.md

 you'd rather stick to how it works.
 This problem is easily avoided if we don't duplicate how our implementation works many times in each client.

-We often design our APIs by exposing implementation details, we use IDs in our URIs and expect our clients to know how to construct these URIs by knowing about our internal database ID.
+We often design our APIs by exposing implementation details, for example we use IDs in our URIs and expect our clients to know how to construct these URIs by knowing about our internal database ID.

 ## API Evolvability